zoot101/snapraid-daily/README.md

 # Start and End Hooks

-he script can also be configured to execute a hook upon startup and also after all sync/scrub operations have been completed.
+The script can also be configured to execute a hook upon startup and also after all sync/scrub operations have been completed.
 As before, these hooks can be bash scripts, or anything that can be called from the command line.
 Again up to 5 are supported.